Whale barnacle: Symbiosis

-Whale barnacles typically attach to baleen whales and have a commensal relationship–the barnacle benefits and the whale is neither helped nor harmed.
+Whale barnacles typically attach to baleen whales and may have a commensal relationship—the barnacle benefits and the whale is neither helped nor harmed; however, as described in the following paragraphs, there are possible advantages and disadvantages to the whale.
 A single humpback whale may carry up to 450 kg of barnacles.

 On right whales (Eubalaena spp) an endemic species of barnacle, Tubicinella is embedded in patches of roughened, calcified skin called callosities.
-The distribution of callosities and the light colored cyamids that occupy the callosities forms a unique pattern for individual whales, and is used to identify markers by researchers.
+The distribution of callosities and the light colored cyamids that occupy the callosities forms a unique pattern for individual whales, and is used as identity markers by researchers.

 Since barnacles require that water flow independently over them to filter food, colonies may follow the direction of water currents produced by the animal in areas with moderate flow.
 However, Xenobalanus exclusively inhabits the most turbulent environments for barnacles on flippers, flukes, and dorsal fins.
 Barnacle larvae may reach these sites passively, being deposited naturally by vortexes created by the animal, or may crawl to more suitable locations.
 Xenobalanus stimulates the growth of calcified skin around itself which prevents the skin from shedding and dislodging the barnacle.
 On baleen whales, barnacles are often found in conjuncture with whale lice.
 The goose barnacle Conchoderma auritum often attaches to the shell of C. diadema.